-- Endpoint: Select what you wish to connect to, in this case Edge Data Store. - Naming scheme: Defines the naming scheme to be used when creating the PI points within the PI Server.
-See Naming Scheme. - Server hostname: The hostname or address of the PI Server.
-This must be the localhost for EDS. - Server port: The port the Edge Datastore is listening on.
-Leave as 0 if you are using the default port. - Data Source: Defines which data is sent to the PI Server.
-The readings or Fledge's internal statistics. - Static Data: Data to include in every reading sent to PI.
+- Endpoint: This is the type of OMF endpoint.
+In this case, choose Edge Data Store. - Naming scheme: Defines the naming scheme to be used when creating the PI points within the PI Server.
+See Naming Scheme. - Server hostname: Normally the hostname or address of the OMF endpoint.
+For Edge Data Store, this must be localhost. - Server port: The port the Edge Data Store is listening on.
+Leave as 0 if you are using the default port. - Data Source: Defines which data is sent to the Edge Data Store.
+Choices are: readings or statistics (that is, Fledge's internal statistics). - Static Data: Data to include in every reading sent to PI.
 For example, you can use this to specify the location of the devices being monitored by the Fledge server.

-Connection management (These should only be changed with guidance from support)
+• Connection management (These should only be changed with guidance from support)